adi63/adi-m0rehud/README.md

 .
 99% of this hud is Hypnotize's updated m0rehud.
 All credits to him, the original creator m0re, and all the other people who've maintaned and updated the hud.
 .
-Some low quality screenshots: https://imgur.com/a/cE8Z4ZS (might be outdated.
+Some low quality screenshots: https://imgur.com/a/cE8Z4ZS (might be outdated)
 .
 Damage Numbers:
 R 235